You are here

 - Request Letters of Recommendation.
 Read each law school's instructions regarding letters of recommendation or evaluations.
 Law schools typically require two recommendations and they prefer academic recommendations to employer or character references.
 For more information, go to www.lsac.org (Letters of Recommendation and Evaluation Services).
 If you intend to apply to law school after graduation, register for the Credential Assembly Service (CAS) or establish a file through the Interfolio Credentials Service, and request faculty letters of recommendation before you graduate.

 - Write your Personal Statement.
 This is a very important piece of the law school application, which allows you to tell the admissions committee about yourself.
 Only a few law schools include an interview in the admissions process, so your personal statement becomes your primary opportunity to describe yourself beyond your grades and test scores.
-Make an appointment to discuss your personal statement and additional optional or required essays with Jane Levy.
+Make an appointment to discuss your personal statement and additional optional or required essays with Diane Miller.